zotoio/x-fidelity/README.md

 - **Archetype**: A predefined configuration template for a specific type of project or technology stack.
 It defines the rules, operators, facts, and other settings to be applied during analysis.

 - **Rule**: A set of conditions and corresponding actions that define a specific check or requirement for the codebase.
-Rules are used to identify violations or issues in the code.
+Rules are used to identify warnings or fatal issues in the codebase.

 - **Operator**: A function that performs a specific comparison or check within a rule.
 Operators are used to evaluate conditions in rules.